The ultraviolet continuum slopes ($\mathbf{\beta}$) of galaxies at $\mathbf{z\simeq8-16}$ from JWST and ground-based near-infrared imaging: Data and UV continuum slope fitting

 \subsection{COSMOS UltraVISTA}

-The COSMOS sample is drawn from the UltraVISTA survey \citep{mccracken2012} which provides deep $YJHK_s$ near-IR imaging across 1.8\,deg$^2$ in the COSMOS field, taken using ESO's VISTA telescope in Chile.
+Our COSMOS sample was also initially presented in \citet{donnan2022}.
+The sample was drawn from the UltraVISTA survey \citep{mccracken2012} which provides deep $YJHK_s$ near-IR imaging across 1.8\,deg$^2$ in the COSMOS field.
 The deep near-IR imaging is supplemented with optical imaging in $u^*griz$ from the CFHT Legacy Survey \citep{hudelot2012}, and the $GRIZy$+NB816+NB921 filters from the Hyper Suprime-Cam Subaru Strategic Program (HSC-SSP) DR2 \citep{aihara2019}.
-All the near-infrared and optical imaging in COSMOS was aligned to the GAIA EDR3 reference frame using \texttt{SCAMP}, re-sampled using \texttt{SWARP} to a common pixel scale of 0.15-arcsec, and homogenised to the point-spread-function of the UltraVISTA $Y-$band.
-Additionally, the ground-based datasets were further augmented by $3.6\mu$m and $4.5\mu$m photometry from \textit{Spitzer}/IRAC imaging provided by the Cosmic Dawn Survey \citep{moneti2022}.
-The IRAC photometry was extracted using the source deconfusion software package \texttt{TPHOT} \citep{merlin2015}.
+All of the near-infrared and optical imaging in COSMOS was aligned to the GAIA EDR3 reference and PSF-homogenised to the UltraVISTA $Y-$band.
+Additionally, the COSMOS/UltraVISTA dataset was further augmented by $3.6\mu$m and $4.5\mu$m photometry from \textit{Spitzer}/IRAC imaging provided by the Cosmic Dawn Survey \citep{moneti2022}.

-Our COSMOS catalogues were then produced from inverse variance weighted stacks of the data in the $Y$, $J$, $H$, and $K_s-$bands as described in \cite{donnan2022}.
+The COSMOS catalogue was produced from inverse variance weighted stacks of the data in the $Y$, $J$, $H$, and $K_s-$bands as described in \cite{donnan2022}.
 Photometric redshifts were estimated with \texttt{EAZY} and, after applying a robust selection criteria, we retained a final sample of 16 galaxies at $z>7.5$.
 Absolute rest-frame UV magnitudes were calculated for each object from the best-fitting \texttt{EAZY} SED.
-Combined, our JWST and COSMOS/UltraVISTA samples yielded a total of 53 galaxies at $z\simeq8-15$.
+Combined, our JWST and COSMOS/UltraVISTA samples yielded a total of 61 galaxies at $z\simeq8-16$.